SWITCH .. CASE .. SWEND Verbs

 Description

-The SWITCH verb is a multi-way decision maker that tests if expr matches any value and branches.
+The SWITCH verb is a multi-way decision maker that tests if expr matches any value and executes the subsequent lines of code.
 Compared to multivalue IF statements, SWITCH allows easier (but not faster) processing.
 ON ..
 GOTO is faster than SWITCH for handling most constant values.

-The expr and value parameters can be any valid expression resulting in an integer (the range for a valid integer expression is 0 to 32767).
+The expr and value parameters can be any valid numeric expression that can be represented as a 32-bit signed integer.
 Expressions are compared for equality in successive lines starting with the first CASE statement.
 When a match is obtained, execution continues after the CASE expression.
 If a CASE DEFAULT is found before a matching value, the code following the CASE DEFAULT will be executed.

 Example